cwi-swat/ifip-wg216/meetings/Antwerp2018.md

 As a consequence, the Grace language definition must include a definition of an AST for Grace.
 <p />
 What are the requirements on such an AST?
-Can we come up with “Design Principles” for an AST to guide us in its design?
+Can we come up with ï¿½Design Principlesï¿½ for an AST to guide us in its design?
 How do we know when the AST is adequate?
 Or when it is overspecified?
 What is an AST, anyway?
 <p />
 Now that there are multiple implementations of Grace, it is time to face these questions.
-I don’t have many answers,  but hope that the combined expertise of the working group will help us find some.
+I donï¿½t have many answers,  but hope that the combined expertise of the working group will help us find some.
 <p />
 <p />